Join other 4thWay HNW investors: harness your combined power for an even better deal

 The opinions expressed are those of the author(s) and not held by 4thWay.
 4thWay is not regulated by ESMA or the FCA.
 All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.

 *Commission, fees and impartial research: our service is free to you.
 4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
-We receive compensation from Assetz Exchange, AxiaFunder, CapitalRise, CapitalStackers, HNW Lending, Invest & Fund, Kuflink, Loanpad, Proplend and Somo, and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
+We receive compensation from Assetz Exchange, AxiaFunder, CapitalRise, CapitalStackers, Invest & Fund, Kuflink, Loanpad, Proplend and Somo, and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.